realmocean/realmocean-site/versioned_docs/version-1.6.0/expanding/vertical-scaling.md

 The number 100 here is actually not good.

-It means that there is 100% downtime when upgrading your Appwrite instance that has only one server.
+It means that there is 100% downtime when upgrading your Appconda instance that has only one server.

 It is worth remembering that when scaling a server it must be turned off, so during that time no access can be made to the server.